 - Water pump: At the front end of the engine an impeller type water pump is mounted.
 On the front end of the crankshaft there is a pulley which drives the pump through a belt - Radiator: It has two separate circuits one for the coolant and other for the air.
-The first one allows the coolant to pass from the top to the bottom tank of radiator and latter lets the air to pass from the radiator front to back
+The first one allows the coolant to pass from the top to the bottom tank of radiator and latter lets the air to

-Fig 4.3.38: Radiator
+Fig 4.3.42: Radiator